ImperialCollegeLondon/RSEBlog/docs/posts/20260914_deploy_llm.md

 ## Prerequisites

 This guide will make heavy use of [Bash][bash], the popular command interpreter shell for UNIX systems, though [Z shell][zsh] or similar will also work.
-Linux and Mac users will have at least one of these alredy installed, but Windows users will need to set up and use the [Windows Subsystem for Linux (WSL)][WSL] to follow along.
-Other tools, such as `curl` and `jq` are usually available on these systems, but are easilly installable if not using that system's package manager.
+Linux and Mac users will have at least one of these already installed, but Windows users will need to set up and use the [Windows Subsystem for Linux (WSL)][WSL] to follow along.
+Other tools, such as `curl` and `jq` are usually available on these systems, but are easily installable if not using that system's package manager.
 With our software dependencies now ready, let's first talk about [Imperial's HX3 compute cluster][RCS_offerings].

 ## Imperial HX3